TICR Program Seminar for First Year Masterís

-Sessions will generally include 2 reviews of protocols or other materials.
+Sessions will generally include reviews of two scholars' protocols or other materials.

 The initial sessions are for Designing Clinical Research protocols.
 After these initial sessions are completed, scholars should present research or products they are actively developing, which may include (but are not limited to) new protocols (complete or partial), abstracts, manuscripts, grants, and other research products, based on presenter needs.
 The presenter should include a brief cover memo with specific questions/areas of focus, especially if submitting a large volume of materials for review by the group.
 Materials should be submitted through the CLE forum.

 The author must upload the materials directly to their section's forum on the course's web-based syllabus by 5 pm on the Thursday prior to the session date.

 Grades are Satisfactory/Unsatisfactory (S/U) and will be based on attendance and participation.